Beluga-lang/Beluga/README.md

 The latest version of Beluga may be built and installed as follows, with the test dependencies.
 With this configuration, the unit and integration tests can be run with `make test`.
-If you already have an opam switch for Beluga without the test dependencies installed as above, then you can install them with `opam install beluga.opam --locked --deps-only --with-test --with-doc`.
+If you already have an opam switch for Beluga without the test dependencies installed as above, then you can install them with `opam install ./beluga.opam --locked --deps-only --with-test --with-doc`.
 Alternatively, you can remove the existing opam switch with `opam switch remove .`.

 To start working on Beluga, clone the repository and run the `make setup-development` command to create an opam switch for Beluga with the necessary dependencies: